 Some swear that MIG welding gives a stronger weld.

-And then you look at the filler wire electrode.
-Solid steel welding wire used for MIG welding compared to mild steel flux core.
-They both have to conform to the American Welding Society standard of a minimum of 70 ksi tensile strength.
+Solid mild steel welding wire for MIG welding compared to mild steel flux core wire.
+Both conform to the American Welding Society standard.
+You’ll get at least of 70 ksi tensile strength.

-All things being equal, no one wire will make the stronger weld.
-The strength will be the same.
+All things being equal.
+No one wire will make the stronger weld.

 It’s not here you’ll see a difference.

-Looking At MIG Metal Penetration V Flux Core
+Looking At MIG Welding Metal Penetration V Flux Core

-Flux core welding has the reputation of delivering better metal penetration compared to MIG welding.
-Is it true?
+Flux core welding has the reputation of better metal penetration than MIG welding.

-The truth of this argument lies in the amperage or volts you’ve available to weld with compared to metal thickness.
+The truth of this argument lies in the amps or volts you’ve available to weld with.
+And the metal thickness you’re welding.

-Or put another way, what can you weld for the electrical input into the weld.
+What can you weld for the electrical input you put into your weld.

-will weld 3/16th of an inch (4.8 mm) thick base metal at its setting number 4 and using 45 wire feed setting.
+will weld 3/16th of an inch (4.8 mm) thick base metal.
+You set your Hobart at setting number 4.
+And use 45 wire feed setting.

-Compared to MIG welding with solid wire for mild steel.
-Taking the same sized welding wire 0.030 with C25 shielding gas, the Hobart 140 will weld 1/8 of an inch (3.2 mm) thick base metal at the welder’s number 4 setting and 40 wire feed speed.
+Hobart 140 MIG welding with mild steel solid wire.
+Using the same sized welding wire 0.030″ diameter with C25 shielding gas.
+Your Hobart 140 will weld 1/8 of an inch (3.2 mm) thick base metal.
+At it’s number 4 setting and 40 wire feed speed.

 For the same welding setting on the Hobart 140 you can weld 3/16th flux core compared to 1/8 with MIG.

-You’ll find the same is true whether you’re talking about any welder, Hobart, Lincoln, Everlast, …
+You’ll find the same is true on any welder, Hobart, Lincoln, Everlast. …